Cadillac CTS: First generation (2003)

 Introduced in January 2002 as a 2003 model, the CTS sedan used GM's new rear-wheel drive Sigma platform and a fully independent suspension.
 It was the first Cadillac offered with a manual transmission since the 1988 Cimarron.
 All models were manufactured at GM's Lansing Grand River Assembly in Lansing, Michigan.

-The CTS replaced the Opel-based Catera, the acronym "CTS" standing for Catera Touring Sedan.
-Wayne Cherry and Kip Wasenko designed the exterior of the first generation CTS, from a sketch drawn by Robert Munson, selected by Michael Simcoe and developed into a model by Paul Sciluna.
+The CTS replaced the Opel-based Catera, the initialism "CTS" standing for "Catera Touring Sedan".
+Wayne Cherry and Kip Wasenko designed the exterior of the first-generation CTS — the coupe variant having developed from a sketch drawn by Robert Munson, selected by Michael Simcoe, and developed into a model by Paul Sciluna.

-The coupe marked the production debut of Cadillac's design language, marketed as "Art and Science," first seen on the Evoq concept—what noted automotive journalist Dan Neil described as a "fractal geometric style."
-Neil described the CTS, saying "the design is confident, distinctive and pure."
-Writing in the New York Times, Neil noted "this is a serious automobile, a car of consequence.
+The coupe marked the production debut of Cadillac's "Art and Science" design language, first seen on the Evoq concept, which automotive journalist Dan Neil described as a "fractal geometric style".
+Writing for The New York Times, Neil described the design of the CTS as "confident, distinctive and pure," and called the car itself "a serious automobile, a car of consequence.
 In its 100th year and at the 11th hour, Cadillac made a brave investment in the supremacy of design, in the idea that cleverness should be cloaked in beauty."

 Originally powered by a 3.2 L LA3 V6 producing 220 hp, the CTS received an updated 3.6 L DOHC V6 with variable valve timing as an option in 2004, producing 255 hp and 252 lbft of torque.
 The 3.2 L engine went out of production in 2005, when a new 2.8 L version of the DOHC V6 debuted in an entry-level version of the CTS.
 In Europe, the 2.8 L replaced the previous entry-level 2.6 L engine.

 The CTS was originally offered with either GM's in-house five-speed 5L40-E automatic transmission or a five-speed Getrag 260 manual transmission.
 For the 2005 model year, the Getrag was replaced with an Aisin AY-6 six-speed.

-In 2004, GM introduced the CTS-V, a high-performance version of the CTS intended to compete with luxury performance sedans like the BMW M3/M5, Audi S4/S6, and Mercedes-Benz C and E-class AMGs.
+In 2004, GM introduced the CTS-V, a high-performance version of the CTS intended to compete with luxury performance sedans like the BMW M3/M5, Audi S4/S6, and Mercedes-Benz C- and E-Class AMGs.
 The 2004 and 2005 CTS-Vs were equipped with the 5.7L LS6 V-8 (400 hp at 6,000 rpm, 395 lbft at 4,800 rpm), a Tremec T56 6-speed manual transmission, 14+" rotors and Brembo 4-piston calipers front and rear, suspension upgrades (higher spring rates, stiffer anti-roll bars, six-lug hubs, and two available damper packages), and subtle exterior changes.
 As the LS6 was phased out, the 2006 and 2007 CTS-Vs received the 6.0L LS2 V-8, which carried the same HP and torque ratings (with peak torque coming 400 rpm sooner).

-A prototype first generation CTS station wagon was created but never manufactured.
+A prototype first-generation CTS station wagon was created but never manufactured.